Conditional PED-ANOVA: Hyperparameter Importance in Hierarchical & Dynamic Search Spaces: Experiments on Synthetic Problems

-The results obtained using the standard local marginal variance are shown in \cref{fig:ablation-local-marginal-variance}.
-In both the conditional-activation setting with disjoint domains (\cref{fig:ablation-local-marginal-variance-disjoint}) and the regime-dependent domain setting (\cref{fig:ablation-local-marginal-variance-regime-dependent}), the HPI of the gating variable $c$ is underestimated around $\gamma^\prime\approx 0.5$ and becomes lower than those of $x$ and $y$.
-This behavior is undesirable, since selecting the appropriate branch is crucial for achieving median-level performance.
-Moreover, in the conditional-activation setting (\cref{fig:ablation-local-marginal-variance-disjoint,fig:ablation-local-marginal-variance-overlap}), the importance of $x$ or $y$ does not vanish even in the regions where the variable is inactive and is assigned non-zero HPIs, which are even larger than that of $c$ (e.g., $y$ for $\gamma^\prime < 0.5$ and $x$ for $\gamma^\prime > 0.5$ in \cref{fig:ablation-local-marginal-variance-disjoint}, and $y$ for $\gamma^\prime \lesssim 0.2$ and $x$ for $\gamma^\prime \gtrsim 0.8$ in \cref{fig:ablation-local-marginal-variance-overlap}).
 This happens because the inter-regime variance is primarily induced by the gating variable $c$.
-When HPI is computed using the standard local marginal variance that includes this inter-regime component, the effect of $c$ leaks into the HPI estimates for $x$ and $y$.
-As a result, $c$ is suppressed by $x$ and $y$ in the region where $c$ should be most important, and $x$ and $y$ receive spurious non-zero importance even in the regions where they should be inactive and have zero effect.
-This phenomenon can also be established mathematically. \cref{thm:gating-leakage} shows that, under the standard local marginal variance, the variance of a conditioned hyperparameter includes the gating variance as an additive term, which explains the observed leakage and the resulting misattribution of importance.
-Therefore, in conditional settings, it is essential to compute HPI using the within-regime local marginal variance $v_{\gamma,\mathrm{within}}^{(d)}$, rather than the standard local marginal variance $v_{\gamma}^{(d)}$.
+When HPI is computed using the standard local marginal variance that includes this inter-regime component, the effect of $c$ leaks into the HPI of $x$ and $y$, suppressing $c$ and assigning spurious HPIs to $x$ and $y$.
+In fact, we can theoretically show that, under the standard local marginal variance, the variance of a conditioned hyperparameter includes the gating variance as an additive term, which explains the observed leakage and the resulting misattribution of importance (cf.~\cref{thm:gating-leakage}).
+Therefore, in conditional settings, it is essential to compute HPI using the within-regime local marginal variance $\smash{v_{\gamma,\mathrm{within}}^{(d)}}$ rather than the standard local marginal variance $\smash{\smash{v_{\gamma}^{(d)}}}$.